NajiElKotob/Awesome-Research/Glossary.md

 # Glossary

+* In a **longitudinal study**, researchers repeatedly examine the same individuals to detect any changes that might occur over a period of time.
+Longitudinal studies are a type of correlational research in which researchers observe and collect data on a number of variables without trying to influence those variables.
+[Learn more](https://www.scribbr.com/methodology/longitudinal-study)

 * **Ethnography** is a qualitative method for collecting data often used in the social and behavioral sciences.
 Data are collected through observations and interviews, which are then used to draw conclusions about how societies and individuals function.
 [Learn more](https://research.virginia.edu/irb-sbs/ethnographic-research)